$L^\infty$ estimate for the potential of quaternionic Gauduchon metric with prescribed volume form: Introduction

-on a compact HKT manifold, where $F\in C^{\infty}(X,\R)$ is given, while $(\phi,b)\in C^{\infty}(X,\R)\times \R$ is the unknown.
-Even if the solvability of the quaternionic Monge-Amp\`ere equation is still an open problem in its general form, several partial results are available in the literature \cite{Alesker (2013),Alesker-Shelukhin (2013),Alesker-Shelukhin (2017),Alesker-Verbitsky (2010),DinewSroka,GentiliVezzoni,GV,Sroka}.
-A nice geometric application of the solvability of equation \eqref{qMA} is the existence of a unique balanced metric $\tilde g$ on a compact HKT manifold $(X,I,J,K,g)$ with holomorphically trivial canonical bundle with respect to $I$ such that the form $\tilde \Omega$ induced by $\tilde g$ belongs to the class $\{\Omega+\partial \partial_J \phi\}$ (see \cite{Verbitsky (2009)}).
-From this point of view, equation \eqref{qMA} is the ``quaternionic counterpart'' of the complex Monge-Amp\`ere equation in K\"ahler geometry and balanced HKT metrics play the role that Calabi-Yau metrics play in K\"ahler geometry.
+The solvability of Equation \eqref{qMA} has a nice geometric application, implying the existence of a unique balanced metric $\tilde g$ on a compact HKT manifold $(M,I,J,K,g)$ with holomorphically trivial canonical bundle relative to $I$.
+Furthermore, the form $\tilde \Omega$ induced by $\tilde g$ is a $\partial \partial_J \varphi$ perturbation of $\Omega$ (cf. \cite{Verbitsky (2009)}).
+From this perspective, Equation \eqref{qMA} can be regarded as the ``quaternionic counterpart'' of the complex Monge-Amp\`ere equation in K\"ahler geometry, where balanced HKT metrics play a role analogous to that of Calabi-Yau metrics in K\"ahler geometry.